There are a few common reasons why your feed might not be displaying. It’s recommended to go through the following checks before requesting support…

 You can remove any restrictions by logging into your Facebook account and going to the Settings for your page.
 You can then remove any Country Restrictions and Age restrictions (see screenshot).
 Once removed this will allow the Custom Facebook Feed plugin to access and display your posts.

 Update: It is now possible to display posts from a page which has restrictions on it, so long as you are using a “Page” Access Token obtained from that specific Facebook page.
-To do this, you must be an admin of the Facebook page you are trying to display.
+To do this, you must have access to the Facebook page you are trying to display (i.e. have a role on the page).
 You can then use the big blue Facebook login button in our plugin to get a token for that Facebook Page.
 This button was added in version 2.7 of the free plugin and version 3.4 of the Pro plugin.

 3) You’re using your own Facebook Access Token and it isn’t valid